AntonRoy/Neolib/README.md

 School library automatization

-I was 13
+We were 13

-I was writing the most dirty code in the world
+We were writing the dirtiest code in the world